romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What should be considered when responding to a secret scanning alert?
+Q: What should be considered when responding to a secret scanning alert?
 <details><summary>Show the answer</summary><p>

 - **The potential impact of the exposed secret and steps to mitigate any risks**